ttutisani/CouchDBClient/README.md

 Fork -> Write code -> Commit to your fork -> Pull request -> wait until I review and merge.

-I'm coming with ABOVE senior level engineering and sofwtare architecture backgrounds, so I will be reviewing every letter you wrote.
+I'm coming with ABOVE senior level engineering and software architecture backgrounds, so I will be reviewing every letter you wrote.
 I welcome contributors, and I value quality over quantity.